-Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps maintain warmth.
+Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Your RV, however, is not as prepared.
 For example, the water in the plumbing system can freeze and expand when temperatures plummet.
 This can result in burst or cracked pipes, leading to leaks and water damage.